Tokyo Metropolitan Police Department: History

 By the 1880s, the police had developed into a nationwide instrument of government control, and their increasing involvement in political affairs was one of the foundations of the authoritarian state in the Empire of Japan during the first half of the 20th century.
 By the 1920s and 1930s, police across Japan, including the TMPD, were responsible not only for law enforcement and public security, but also firefighting, labor dispute mediation, censorship, upholding public morality, issuing permits, and government regulation of businesses, construction, and public health.

 When Japan surrendered at the end of World War II, the TMPD was placed under Allied control in occupied Japan.
 The Supreme Commander for the Allied Powers viewed the existing Japanese police system as undemocratic and sought to reform it, so in 1947 the Old Police Law (旧警察法, Kyū keisatsu-hō) was passed, decentralizing Japanese police and reorganizing them into municipal police and rural police; as a municipal police force, the TMPD was limited to the 23 wards of Tokyo, but the "Metropolitan" part of the name remained.
 Police firefighting duties were also split off to independent fire departments, with the TMPD's Fire Bureau developing into the Tokyo Fire Department in 1948.
 However, issues concerning manpower and efficiency among smaller and spread out municipalities arose, so in 1954 the amended Police Law (警察法, Keisatsu-hō) was passed, reunifying the police into prefectural divisions under the National Police Agency; as part of the amendment, the TMPD regained jurisdiction over the Tokyo metropolitan area.

 In 2017, the TMPD established the Cyber Attack Countermeasures Center, consisting of 100 officers from the Cyber Attack Special Investigation Unit, originally from the PSB.

 To prepare for the G20 summit in 2019, the TMPD announced the establishment of the Water Response Team in order to police bodies of water near G20 summit venues.

+In response to concerns raised by the Okawahara Kakoki Incident, the PSB created the Public Security Investigation and Guidance Office through the Public Security and General Affairs Division.

+On June 1, 2025, the TMPD is planning to merge the Criminal Investigation Bureau and the Organized Crime Control Bureau in order to ensure the officers in the bureaus do their job effectively.

 Scandals

 In 1978, the TMPD was investigated when a uniformed officer killed a female university student inside her residence.

 In 1997, an officer was caught falsifying evidence in an amphetamine investigation.

-In 2007, the TMPD was under scrutiny when a serving officer used his officially-issued firearm to commit a murder–suicide.
+In 2007, the TMPD was under scrutiny after a serving officer used his officially-issued firearm to commit a murder–suicide.

 In 2014, the chief of Kamata Police Station in Ōta was disciplined after a police officer assigned there committed suicide following severe workplace harassment.

-In 2024, an investigation found that police departments across Japan, including Tokyo, did in fact have a high rate of systematic racial profiling against foreigners, despite previously low records of racial profiling incidents.
+In 2024, an investigation found that police departments across Japan, including Tokyo, have a high rate of systematic racial profiling against foreigners, such as South Asians and Brazilians, despite previously low records of racial profiling incidents.